gosulap/Track-Retriever/README.md

 '''
 Gets the tracks in the specified playlist

+Parameters:
-sp is the spotify object created by spotipy.Spotify(auth=token) playlist_id is the id of the playlist you want to retrieve the tracks for
+    sp - spotify object created by spotipy.Spotify(auth=token) playlist_id - id of the target playlist

+Note: playlist_id should be a string
 '''